 David J. Martins

-Master Lecturer of Music, Clarinet; Director , Wind Ensemble
+Master Lecturer of Music, Clarinet; Director , Wind Ensemble; Chair, Ensembles

 Eastman School of Music; University of Lowell, College of Music

-Professor Martins is the founding music director of both the Rivers Conservatory Youth Wind Ensemble 2014-2017 and the Rhode Island Philharmonic Youth Wind Ensembles where he was conductor of the senior division from 2002-2012 and conducted the ensemble at Carnegie Hall.
+Professor Martins is the founding music director of both the Rivers Conservatory Youth Wind Ensemble (2014-2017) and the Rhode Island Philharmonic Youth Wind Ensembles where he was conductor of the senior division from 2002-2012 and conducted the ensemble at Carnegie Hall.
 During his ten-year tenure as Music Director of the Metropolitan Wind Symphony (of which he is now Director Emeritus), the ensemble performed at the National Conference of the Association of Concert Bands and commissioned numerous new compositions.
-During the past several years, he has been in demand as a guest conductor and has conducted Festival ensembles throughout the Eastern United States.
 Since the summer of 1999, Mr. Martins has served on the faculty of Boston University Tanglewood Institute as Director of Wind Activities for the Young Artist Orchestra and, since the summer of 2005, conducts the Boston University Tanglewood Institute Wind Ensemble.

-Professor Martins is a member of the clarinet section of the Boston Ballet Orchestra, Bach, Beethoven and Brahms Society Orchestra and Symphony New Hampshire.
-He performs as a substitute player with the Boston Symphony Orchestra, Boston Pops Orchestra, the Boston Pops Esplanade Orchestra and the Springfield Symphony.
+Professor Martins is a member of the clarinet section of the Boston Ballet Orchestra, Boston Pops Esplanade Orchestra, and the Bach, Beethoven and Brahms Society Orchestra.
+He performs as a substitute player with the Boston Symphony Orchestra, Boston Pops Orchestra, and the Springfield Symphony.
+He has done tours throughout the United States with the Boston Pops Esplanade Orchestra.
 For 25 years, he performed as second clarinet with the Rhode Island Philharmonic Orchestra.
-He has also performed with Boston Lyric Opera, Landmarks Orchestra, Boston Classical Orchestra, Pro Arte Chamber Orchestra, Boston Modern Orchestra Project, Alea III, Musica Viva, and Monadnock Music Festival.
+He has also performed with Boston Lyric Opera, Symphony New Hampshire, Landmarks Orchestra, Boston Classical Orchestra, Pro Arte Chamber Orchestra, Boston Modern Orchestra Project, Alea III, Musica Viva, and Monadnock Music Festival.
 In past years he toured with the Philharmonia Hungarica Orchestra of Germany on their U.S. tours, the Puccini Festival Orchestra throughout Italy, and performed six tours throughout Greece and Russia as soloist and member of the contemporary chamber ensemble Alea III.
-He can be heard on orchestral and chamber recordings on the BSO, CRI, Koch, Titanic, Gasparo and Albany labels.
+He can be heard on orchestral and chamber recordings on the BSO, CRI, Koch, Titanic, Gasparo, and Albany labels.